Features

 }

-This CSS overrides the default calendar event appearance - it will use white text on semi-transparent light blue background:
+This CSS overrides the default calendar event appearance, using white text on a semi-transparent light blue background:

 How to add a React date picker to the calendar?